cmazakas/foxy/docs/hello-world.md

 ## Core Abstractions

-Foxy's core abstraction revolves around the idea of an HTTP session.
+Foxy's core abstraction revolves around the idea of an HTTP session, where an HTTP "session" represents several messages passed back and forth between a server and a client.